Polymer Clay Silkscreens, Stencils, And Halftone Graphic Slabs

 Styled context

-Treat this as a starting point for a test piece, not a finished spec.
-AI may help explore design directions, organize notes, and draft parts of this guide.
+Treat this as a starting point for inspiration and experimentation.
+The concept and reference imagery here is AI-assisted, and AI helped organize the maker notes.
 Clay brands, ovens, glues, finishes, and hardware behave differently, so check product instructions and test on scrap before making a batch.
 Measurements, spacing, and timing are estimates from the reference images.
 Test them on scrap before making a batch.
 Some product links on this page are affiliate links.
 If you buy through them, we may earn a commission at no extra cost to you.
 Check listing details, dimensions, materials, and fit before you buy.
 As an Amazon Associate I earn from qualifying purchases.
 Full disclosures

 The color stock and clay body choices that carry the visible design.